ilaxmisingh/Landing-page-responsive-/README.md

 - **CSS**: Styles the landing page for responsiveness and aesthetics.
 - **Responsive Design Techniques**: Media queries and flexible grid layouts for optimal viewing on different devices.

-## Getting Started

-To view the responsive landing page, follow these steps:

-1. Clone the repository to your local machine:

-2. Open the `index.html` file in your preferred web browser.

-3. Explore the responsive design on various devices.